2025

 Our grandchildren, Mason and Ava, love helping pick vegetables for dinner.

 Around here, we do a lot the old fashioned way; by hand.
-Here, I’m planting some melons in our new garden, The Sand Garden.
+Here, I’m planting some melons in our the Sand Garden.

 We are perhaps the smallest seed business around!
-My husband and I are the whole “crew”; we sometimes have an intern, apprentice or friend available to help.
-We do it all, from tilling to seed harvesting by hand or with our old Ford tractor.
+My husband and I are the whole “crew”; we sometimes have a friend or two available to help.
+We do it all, from tilling to seed harvesting by hand or with our little Kubota tractor.
 With that said, let me introduce ourselves.
-My husband, Will, and I have been homesteaders for over fifty years and have always been interested in saving open pollinated seeds as a continuation of our self-reliant lifestyle.
+My husband, Will, and I have been homesteaders for over sixty years and have always been interested in saving open pollinated seeds as a continuation of our self-reliant lifestyle.
 Do you realize it’s estimated over 500 varieties of historical seeds go extinct each and every day, worldwide?
 They will never be duplicated or available again!
 Please help us save them.
 Visitors always welcome!

 Will and I occasionally get to enjoy our wonderful front porch.